Maritime fur trade: Decline

 As marine furs became depleted in the early 19th century, American ship captains began to accept increasing numbers of land furs such as beaver, which were brought from the interior to the coast via Indigenous trade networks from New Caledonia—today the Omineca and Nechako districts of the Central Interior of British Columbia.
 During the 1820s, the British Hudson's Bay Company (HBC), which considered the interior fur trade to be its domain, began to experience significant losses as a result of this diversion of furs to the coast.
 To protect its interests, the HBC entered the coast trade to drive away the American traders.
 This goal was achieved during the 1830s.
 By 1841, the American traders had abandoned the North West Coast.
 For a time, the North West Coast trade was controlled by the HBC and the RAC.
-Following the 1846 resolution of the Oregon Territory controversy between the United States and England, and the American purchase of Alaska in 1867, American hunters returned to hunting sea otters in the region, both from land and sea.
-Hunting throughout the Aleutian and Kuril Islands by American commercial outfits also contributed to the near-extinction of the species by the late 1800s.